oiva-johannes/generalized-pixel-area-inpainting/README.md

 This process is known as image inpainting and I will show you how to do it **fast**, intuitively and for **any sized area**.

-The problem is as following:
+An example problem we want to solve is following:

 <figure style="text-align: center;">
   <img src="https://github.com/oiva-johannes/generalized-pixel-area-inpainting/assets/72695556/fc1b918c-e4a5-41c5-badc-f799531891af" alt="3x4 area">